 - Let’s Talk Parenting: Talk to a public health nurse about pregnancy, breastfeeding, parenting, nutrition and more.
 Call weekdays from 9 a.m. to 4 p.m. at 1-800-265-7293 ext.
 3616.

 - Here4Kids: Call to speak with a service coordinator about linking to servies for challenges relating to talking, moving, learning, playing, development and behavior.
 Call 1-844-4KIDS-11 (1-844-454-3711)

 - Telehealth Ontario: A registered nurse can answer your health questions 24-hours a day, seven days a week for free.
 Call 1-866-797-0000.

 Thank you for reading!
 We hope you’ve learned a little bit about positive parenting and nurturing your child’s growth and development.

-While Let’s Talk Parenting focuses on children from before birth to the age of 5, we hope you’ll continue to connect with Public Health in the future for:
+While Let’s Talk Parenting focuses on pregnancy and parenting, we hope you’ll also connect with Public Health in the future for: